What is Automated Insulin Delivery?

 With AID systems, users still need to bolus for meals.
 With Omnipod 5, this is done with the Omnipod 5 App or Omnipod 5 Controller that is provided with your first prescription.

-New to CGMs?
+New to CGM sensors?

 These wearable glucose monitors are an essential piece of AID systems.
 They can also tell you a lot about your personal glucose trends.
 Get all the facts.